-In addition, agencies that regulate health professionals may have separate disclosure requirements when they seek to hold a disciplinary interview or hearing.
+In addition, agencies that regulate health professionals have separate disclosure requirements when they seek to hold a disciplinary interview or hearing.
 A.R.S. § 32-3206.
 The statute lists a number of such agencies that regulate health professionals, including the Arizona Medical Board, the Arizona Nursing Board, and the Arizona Board of Behavioral Health Examiners.
 A.R.S. § 32-3201(2).
 At least ten days before the disciplinary interview or hearing (if the agency does not hold an interview), the agency must notify the health professional of the information available for disclosure, and upon the request of the professional or his attorney, must disclose the information listed in the section.
-A.R.S. § 32-3206(B).
-The health professional or his attorney may not disclose the information received to any other person or use it in any proceeding other than the disciplinary interview or hearing, and subsequent appeals thereof.
-A.R.S. § 32-3206(C).
-The failure to abide by these restrictions constitutes unprofessional conduct.
-Id.
-The agency may charge the health professional or his attorney "for the cost of providing the information received up to the fee for making a copy of each page as prescribed by section 12-284, subsection A." A.R.S. § 32-3206(D).
+A.R.S. § 32-3206(A).
+This information includes the following: